uhlibraries-digital/bcdams-map/guidelines/alternative.md

 **DPLA MAP v4 Usage:** Any alternative title of the described resource including abbreviations and translations.

-Alternative title from the catalog record.
+Alternative title of the resource.
 This may include a translated title, the long form of a title that was shortened in the `Title` field, or alternate ways of presenting the value found in the `Title` field.
 For translated titles, enter the title that appears on the resource in the `Title` field and enter the translated title in this field.

 Separate multiple entries with a semicolon followed by a space.